davidboschwitz/all-star/README.md

 # Install info
-To correctly build and install the program you will need the following programs installed on a command-line/terminal level:
+To correctly build and install the program you will need the following programs installed on a command-line/terminal level:<br>
--ant
+-ant<br>
--java
+-java<br>
--git
+-git<br>